 E) Combined HIV-1 antibody and antigen ELISA test.

 Answer 9.1.1 The correct answer is "E." This presentation is consistent with an acute retroviral syndrome, which occurs very early in the infection and is characterized by a mononucleosis-like illness that can last several weeks.
 Current HIV diagnostic ELISA methods include the option for both antibody and antigen detection.
 Since the antibody to HIV will not develop for at least 2 to 8 weeks after infection and the retroviral syndrome typically occurs before seroconversion, HIV antibody tests, including rapid detection methods ("B"), may well be negative.
 During the acute HIV infection, HIV viral loads are very high, and patients are more infectious compared to other times during their HIV infection.
 Consequently, the HIV antigen assay, which measures HIV p24 protein, is typically positive during this period.
 Not all laboratories have adopted the HIV antibody–antigen ELISA.
-If this option is not available, the alternative ...
+If this option is not available, ...